infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline.md

 # Story of the game
 ---
+### Things to keep in mind
+Social anxiety is supposed to be continuous, no jumpscare, just pure paranoia.

 ### Ideas for progression
 The windows will be fully lit at the start school, but slowly dim as you progress Your mind is utilitarian, meaning that they will always tell you what you want to do, that is within your comfort zone Everybody is a social reject, every table in the library is occupied, with ONE person.
 - Risky idea: (But creative), the first playthrough, you dont get to choose what you do, but you just have to follow your mind, stay inside the comfort zone.
 The second playthrough, you can change your decisions,

 ### Intro
 School starts, you enter the first chapter